AdaCore/ada_coding_standards/README.md

 ## Top-level directory

+   * README.md

-   :README.md: This file
+      This file

+   * make.bat

-   :make.bat: ``sphinx-build`` build script for Windows
+      ``sphinx-build`` build script for Windows

+   * Makefile

-   :Makefile: Makefile to use with ``sphinx-build``
+      Makefile to use with ``sphinx-build``

+   * original.docx

-   :original.docx: Original Word document that this repository used as a baseline
+      Original Word document that this repository used as a baseline

 ## Tools